Palm History, Family Crest & Coats of Arms

 The surname Palm was first found in Yorkshire where they the family are "said to be descended from Manfred Palmes, living in the reign of Stephen, [1135-1154] and seated at Naburn since the year 1226, by a match with the heiress of Watterville."
 The family held the estates since these early times to at least the late 19th century when " Naburn Hall was the seat of George Palmes, Esq."

-Important Dates for the Palm family
+Early History of the Palm family

 This web page shows only a small excerpt of our Palm research.
 Another 159 words (11 lines of text) covering the years 1140, 1510, 1600, 1394, 1415, 1420, 1487, 1499, 1455, 1487 and 1719 are included under the topic Early Palm History in all our PDF Extended History products and printed products wherever possible.